thomwiggers/thomwiggers.nl/content/events/2021-01-11-RWC/index.md

 Certificate, the handshake will invoke client KEMTLS authentication.

-Many thanks to everyone involved in the project: Chris Wood, Armando Faz-Hernandez, Thom Wiggers, Bas Westerbaan, Peter Wu, Peter Schwabe, Goutam Tamvada, Douglas Stebila, Thibault Meunier, and the whole Cloudflare cryptography team.
+Many thanks to everyone involved in the project: Chris Wood, Armando Faz-Hernandez, me, Bas Westerbaan, Peter Wu, peterschwabe, Goutam Tamvada, douglasstebila, Thibault Meunier, and the whole Cloudflare cryptography team.

 [^1]:  It is worth noting that the RSA key transport in TLS ≤1.2 authenticates